0-mostafa-rezaee-0/CNN__Convolutional-Neural-Network/README.md

 - **Docker Memory Issues**: If Docker crashes, try increasing the memory allocation in Docker settings
 - **Training Performance**: For faster training, ensure Docker has access to GPU resources if available
 - **Jupyter Lab Connection**: If you can't connect to Jupyter Lab, check that port 8889 is not in use by another application
+- **Permission Issues**: If you encounter "Permission denied" errors when creating directories, make sure your user has write permissions to the project directory.
+Alternatively, run Docker with the `--user $(id -u):$(id -g)` flag to match container permissions with host permissions.

 ## 10. Resources for Further Learning